allenfo/CS362-W2019/projects/allenfo/README.md

 Forrest Allen onid:allenfo

-Assignment 2 submission </br>
+Assignment 5 submission </br>

-Bugs are added in dominion.c at lines: 659, 669, 723, and 744
+Added my teammates code under the dir volzmDominion </br>
+Comtains my unit and random tests as well as the fixed code.
+I commented where the bugs were in the dominion.c file.